1dv031/syllabus/README.md

 * script programming (incl.
 PowerShell and Bash)
 * Web server (incl.
 Apache and Nginx)
 * directory service (incl.
 Active Directory)
-* dividends and dividend rights with a directory service (authentication and

 ## Licens
 COPYRIGHT FOR THIS WORK